Kristen Chesak, Executive Director

 Sara has a strong background as a community volunteer serving on several boards and committees, including the Mattawan Public Education Foundation (MPEF), YES for Mattawan, Girls on the Run, the Integrated Marketing Committee at WMU, InterCom, YMCA of Greater Kalamazoo, and the Bridges to Digital Excellence Program in Benton Harbor.
-She has also volunteered for Junior Achievemenrt, the Greater Kalamazoo United Way, and the Girl Scouts of Kalamazoo.
+She is actively involved as a volunteer for Junior Achievemenrt and has volunteered for the the Greater Kalamazoo United Way, and the Girl Scouts of Kalamazoo.

 Artistically, Sara spent many years as a dancer and she loves creating and collecting pottery.
 An award-winning writer and broadcaster, Sara has worked professionally as a voice talent for globally-recognized brands such as the Kellogg Company and Nielsen, as well as the Detroit Public Schools.